sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 To add new contacts, select “Add Contacts” and then select “Upload CSV.”
 Select your file by dragging a file into or clicking the CSV upload area which says “Drag and drop your CSV here or select it from your computer.”

+{% warning %}
+The maximum uploadable file size of your CSV is 2GB.
+{% endwarning %}

 {% anchor h3 %}
 Create a New List from a CSV
 {% endanchor %}